 There are many, but I think the most considerable advantage is centralized management for all aspects of the POS software from anywhere with an internet connection.
 This means users are no longer reliant on a local server at the location, which also reduces upfront costs, ongoing maintenance, and security issues.
 With SaaS, you always have a backup of your data because it’s stored in the cloud.
 So, if your tablet or computer hardware dies, you reinstall the app on a new device, and you’re back in business.

 Also, pricing is pretty straightforward with the SaaS model, so users have an easier time understanding the cost associated with the software.
 Most SaaS companies avoid long-term contracts or commitments, so users aren’t locked into a system that doesn’t work for them, or they flat out don’t like.

 Are there certain types of businesses that are more likely to purchase it?

 The small to medium-size business market seems to be an excellent fit for a SaaS solution.
 Large companies and chains tend to lean towards the more traditional solutions.
 However, even most “traditional” POS systems have some hybrid-SaaS capabilities, such as local software combined with remote SaaS capabilities.

 Do you find that merchants are more comfortable with the idea of POS SaaS than they were a few years ago?

-Yes, the market has moved this direction over the past 9-10 years, so customers are more familiar with this solution and are requesting mobile-based SaaS products.
+Yes, the market has moved this direction over time, so customers are more familiar with this solution and are requesting mobile-based SaaS products.

 Are there any objections to it?
 How do you overcome them?

 With so many options on the market, the price can still be a concern.
 It’s essential to explain all the benefits and what sets your software apart.